airflow-helm/charts/charts/airflow/README.md

 <summary>Show More</summary>
 <hr>

-You can use the `web.webserverConfigFile.*` values to adjust the Flask-Appbuilder `webserver_config.py` file, you can read Flask-builder's security docs [here](https://flask-appbuilder.readthedocs.io/en/latest/security.html).
+You can use the `web.webserverConfig.*` values to adjust the Flask-Appbuilder `webserver_config.py` file, you can read Flask-builder's security docs [here](https://flask-appbuilder.readthedocs.io/en/latest/security.html).

-> 🛑️️ if you set up LDAP/OAUTH, you should disable `web.createUsers` to prevent automatically creating hard-coded users
+> 🛑️️ if you set up LDAP/OAUTH, you should set `airflow.users` to `[]` (and delete any previously created users)

 > ⚠️ the version of Flask-Builder installed by airflow might not be the latest, but you can use `web.extraPipPackages` to install a newer version, if needed